Meet some of the best and brightest minds in the world at AGI.

 T.S. serves as a senior research astrodynamicist for AGI and the COMSpOC team, bringing nearly thirty years of experience in space education, research, analysis, acquisition, development, operations, and consulting with organizations such as: Air Force Space Command Space Analysis Center (ASAC); NASA's Near-Earth Object Science Definition Team; Air Force Chief of Staff’s SPACECAST 2020 and Air Force 2025 future studies; and the Air Force Satellite Control Network.
 He has taught on the faculty at Air War College; Air Command and Staff College; the Airpower Research Institute; the College of Aerospace Doctrine, Research, and Education; and the Air Force Institute of Technology.
 T.S. supported the space surveillance community since 1985 by operating electronic data dissemination systems to provide NORAD two-line orbital element sets, associated orbital models, documentation, software, and educational materials to users around the world.
 Kelso enjoys semi-extreme cycling and astrophotography.

 Tom Neely is AGI's airplane guy and very proud of it!
-He's brought his 10 year experience as an F-14 radar intercept officer in the U.S. Navy to the design and development of the STK Aviator module.
-Thanks to his combat training, Tom knows how to take care of himself during tense software architecture negotiations.
+Tom has spent the last 20 years at AGI developing and evolving STK’s capabilities for aircraft missions.
+He's brought his 10 year experience as an F-14 radar intercept officer in the U.S. Navy to the design and development of the STK Aviator and Aviator Pro modules.
+Thanks to his combat training, Tom knows how to take care of himself during tense software architecture negotiations to make sure he delivers the best products possible.
 He loves hanging out with his two dogs named Macy and Anna.

 Pat leads the development for the STK Electro-Optical Infrared (EOIR) module.
 He is a passionate scientist and engineer with expertise in sensor modeling, analysis and exploitation.
 Before AGI, Pat helped developed control systems that led to a number of patents for GE R&D. He graduated from the Rochester Institute of Technology with a B.S. in Computer Science and an M.S. in Imaging Science.
 Pat is a two-time All American wrestler and has still kept up with wrestling as the coach for Ursinus.
 He also helps mentor kids in the Federation of Galaxy Explorers and teaches 1st and 2nd graders at Sunday school.